 A-State Shuttle transport students to and from Memphis International Airport.

-The Shopping Shuttle makes stops at the following locations: Turtle Creek Mall, Wal-Mart (Highland Drive only), Kroger, Asian Market and Caraway Plaza.
+The Shopping Shuttle makes stops at the following locations: Turtle Creek Mall, Wal-Mart (Highland Drive only), Kroger, Asian Market, Aldi's and Caraway Plaza.
 The International Shopping Shuttle meets in from of the fountain across from Student Union.

-There will be a shuttle to bank, DMV, and Social Security office on the Tuesday of orientation and the first Tuesday of the semester, from 1-5 p.m.
+There will be a shuttle to bank, DMV, and Social Security office every Tuesday of the semester, from 1-5 p.m.
 The shuttle will pick-up at the fountain on the hour, with the last pick-up at 3 p.m.

 3rd Saturday of the month-Memphis International Farmer's Market-leaves from the Fountain at 9 am and returns back to campus around 2 p.m.